 A sole proprietor business is the easiest business type to start and operate.
 You don't need to formally register your business with your state, unlike corporations or LLCs.
-Some disadvantages exist with a sole proprietor business, as well as information about the differences between sole proprietors and other types of businesses.
+Some disadvantages exist with a sole proprietor business, as well.

 One question that's often asked is the difference between a sole proprietor and an independent contractor.
 A small business can be both a sole proprietor for the purpose of paying income taxes and an independent contractor for the purpose of getting paid by companies for work.

 If you are a sole proprietor or you have considered starting a sole proprietorship, find out more about this business form.